dwilmer/curvinator/README.md

 I approached this as if the triangles you want to lay out are part of a sphere, with the base on the equator.
 The sides of the triangle are then calculated by calculating the shortest path between the base and the tip of the triangle.
 As I am assuming spherical geometry, this means calculating the great circle (a circle with the same diameter and center as the sphere) through both points and finding way points on that.
-Most of these calculations are adapted from https://en.wikipedia.org/wiki/Great-circle_navigation Note that we can position the triangle anywhere on the sphere, so we place the base on the equator and put the lower left corner on 0 longitude, simplifying many of those calculations.
+Most of these calculations are adapted from [the Wikipedia article on Great-circle navigation](https://en.wikipedia.org/wiki/Great-circle_navigation).
+Note that we can position the triangle anywhere on the sphere, so we place the base on the equator and put the lower left corner on 0 longitude, simplifying many of those calculations.

 ## Practice